art-abdulwadud/responsive-web-page/README.md

 flex-direction: row;
 ```
 ## Footer
-As for the footer, it has been placed within the `.main-grid` for it to automatically appear without having to set it's position.
+As for the footer, it has been placed within the `.main-grid` in the HTML section.
+For both the sidebar and the articles section, we specifially set their grid row and column, at the bottom, there was an empty cell which hadn't been filled.
+By doing this, the footer is automatically fit into the blank cell in our grid without having to set it's grid row and column.
 A minimum height is applied.
 ```
 min-height: 40vh;
 ```